Have you delayed retirement because the obligation to raise and educate your children stayed way too long, long after college?

-In many areas of our country, the cost of housing is out of the gripe of many people, combine this with the insatiably demand for lower income housing and many adult children are faced with limited options.
-Add to this the college education cost many have chosen to use in order to complete college degrees and the funds available are even more limited.
+In many areas of our country, the cost of housing is beyond the grasp of many people, combined an insatiable demand for lower-income housing, and many adult children are faced with limited options.
+Add to this the college education cost many have chosen to use to complete college degrees, and the funds available are even more limited.

-Many parents are faced with a tough decision, help or flee.
-It is a wonderful feeling to be able to assist an adult children but when the results of that action invade or threaten retirement plans, the decision to help becomes tougher.
+Many parents are faced with a tough decision, help, or flee.
+It is a wonderful feeling to be able to assist adult children, but when the results of that action invade or threaten retirement plans, the decision to help becomes tougher.

 Set rule and stick by them.
-Make rules with a rational approach, common sense thinking is normally the best thinking.
+Make rules with a rational approach; common sense thinking is usually the best thinking.

 Premium gift for you for registering for my newsletter

 I am a member of Syndicated Columnists, a national organization committed to a fully transparent approach to money.